 - 1. Discussion board reflections (4 points each x 7 modules = 28 total points): There is a discussion board reflection assignment for each of the seven modules in this course.
 Students will be required to reflect on content connected with the weekly presentation and to respond to TWO (2) classmates as part of the discussion.
 Refer to the course schedule for due dates. - 2.
 Evidence based strategy summaries (8 points each x 7 modules = 56 total points): There is an evidence based strategy summary for each of the seven modules in this course.
-Students will be required to summarize TWO (2) peer-reviewed research articles that address support strategies for targeted student populations.
+Students will be required to identify and summarize TWO (2) peer-reviewed research articles that address support strategies for targeted student populations.
+The research articles will be found within the SHSU library database.
 Refer to the course schedule for due dates. - 3.
 Module assessments (12 points each x 7 modules = 84 total points): There is a summative assessment for each of the seven modules in this course.
 Students will be required to identify support strategies for targeted student populations based on course readings and presentations.
 The responses will be evaluated on comprehensiveness and use of supporting evidence.
 Refer to the course schedule for due dates. - 4.
 Field research on perceptions and experiences with special education (28 points): For the final course assignment, each student will interview two (2) individuals directly involved in the education of children, youth, and/or adults with disabilities in a K-12 or community-based setting.
 Potential interview subjects may include parents, school nurses, teachers, current/former students with disabilities, or community-based health or social service providers.
 Students will submit a written summary and analysis of the interviews.
-Due on May 6.
+SafeAssign is used for the submission of the paper.
+Refer to the course schedule for due dates.